mattchang92/GhostBoy/README.md

 # GhostBoy

 Personal project to create a DMG Emulator/Interpreter in C++.
-Msotly to learn about both emulation and C++.
+Mostly to learn about both emulation and C++.

 Currently passes Blargg's CPU Instruction test.
 A few games play, a lot don't.